Bilpapster/DaMi/README.md

 From inside the `src/` directory run  `uv run mcp dev mcp_server.py` in a terminal.
 If this is the first time you run this command, you may be asked to install some packages.
 Type `y` and hit enter.
 You must see a web interface in your browser.
 Click _Connect_ &rarr; _Tools_ &rarr; _List Tools_.
 You must see all available tools.
 Select the one you want to test and fill in the parameters.
-Click _Invoke_ to call the tool (as if you were DaMi) and see the output.
+Click _Run tool_ to call the tool (as if you were DaMi) and see the output.
 Debug your tool if the output does not match your expectations.

+**Note**: We have added a dummy `add` tool, in case you want a quick verification that your MCP server works.
+Once you set everything up, feel free to remove this tool (or even the whole `src/tools/math/` directory).

 ### Improve the description of a tool
 All tools that DaMi has access to are placed in the `src/tools/` directory of the project.
 They are further organized into sub-directories based on